Tfe Main Program

 However, Linux is multi process OS and you can run two or more instances of the same application.
 Isn’t it a contradiction?

 If another instance which has the same application ID is launched, it also tries to register itself.
-Because this is the second instance, the registration of the ID has already done, so it fails.
-Because of the failure startup signal isn’t emitted.
+Because this is the second instance, the registration of the ID has already been done, so it fails.
+Because of the failure, a startup signal isn’t emitted.
 After that, activate or open signal is emitted in the primary instance, not on the second instance.
 The primary instance receives the signal and its handler is invoked.
 On the other hand, the second instance doesn’t receive the signal and it immediately quits.

 Try running two instances in a row.